 1. A four character multi-generational family comedy/drama titled Through Chartreuse Colored Glasses.
 A self-isolated man faces the early onset of Alzheimers while developing an unlikely relationship with his estranged granddaughter after 15 years without any communications.
 Two addition characters: The mother who facilitates her daughter’s meeting with a father-in-law she hates without considering the ramifications when the two become close.
 And the full time caretaker.
 A transgender American American woman who has an unusual and unlikely alliance with “the old man” no-one can understand.

 3. Madame Andrèe.
 Honorable Mention: 2018 Writers Digest Competition.
 Honorable Mention: New Works of Merit Contest.
-Winner: Madame Andrèe won the opening spot in Stage to Screen New Playwrights Competition Series, San Jose, CA. Performances at Morgan Hill Playhouse, Morgan Hill, CA: Tuesday, August 13 to Sunday, August 18, 2019.
+Winner, Loyola University, New Orleans: Madame Andrèe won First Place and the opening spot in Stage to Screen New Playwrights Competition Series, San Jose, CA. Performances at Morgan Hill Playhouse, Morgan Hill, CA: Tuesday, August 13 - Sunday, August 18, 2019.

 This one-character play, performed by three women simultaneously, is based on the true life events of Nancy Wake, A.K.A. the “White Mouse,” one of the most significant heroines of the French Resistance during the Second World War.
 Though historical, the similarities of a woman’s struggle then versus today keep this story relevant and contemporary.
 At its height, Nancy Wake was one female spy among thousands of men fighting for freedom while refusing to compromise who she was as a woman.
 And what a woman she was.